 You don't want to see a chemical treatment at your favorite fishery-especially because of someone else's selfishness.
 You are truly the best line of defense against illegal fish stocking.

-If you know that someone has placed fish in a waterbody illegally, please call the Utah Turn-in-a-Poacher (UTiP) hotline at 1-800-662-3337 or submit an online report at wildlife. utah.gov/index.php/turn-in-a-poacher.html.
+If you know that someone has placed fish in a waterbody illegally, please call the Utah Turn-in-a-Poacher (UTiP) hotline at 1-800-662-3337, text our officers at 847411 or use the UTDWR law enforcement app.